eneskzlcn/softdare/README.md

 But I learned that making a monolithic application in that way is very hard and painful.

+### Caching
+I use the caching to cache trends data which always going to be same for a while.
+Normally, trends can change anytime.
+But, keeping the trends in cache for a while like 1 minutes, will not affect the correctness too much instead it will provide faster results for any user want to see the trends.

 ### External Modules Used In Project
 - `html/templates` built-in module as a html parser and renderer technology.
 - `go.uber.org/zap` logger module to handle logging operations.